Projects

 | • Tolerance stack-up planning | • Siemens NX modeling |

-| • DFM principles | • Creative problem-solving |
+| • DFM principles (machined & printed parts) | • Creative problem-solving |

 | • Servo selection and torque balancing | • Custom clamp and collar design |